blue-stone-j/blue-stone-j.github.io/_posts/os/linux/2022-11-25-linux-learning.md

 ##### 31 dpkg configuration

-It ocurred when I used `apt` to install package.
+It occurred when I used `apt` to install package.

 ```bash
 E: dpkg was interrupted, you must manually run 'sudo dpkg --configuration -a' tp correct the problem.